hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

   * **Set-HPEGLDeviceSubscription**: to apply a subscription key to one or more devices.

-  >  **Note**: When the auto device subscription is not is not supported or not enabled for the type of device you use, you need to manually apply a subscription key.
+  >  Note: When the auto device subscription is not is not supported or not enabled for the type of device you use, you need to manually apply a subscription key.

   * **Remove-HPEGLDeviceSubscription**: to detach devices from a subscription key.